tylertitsworth/ai-cluster/README.md

 ![Plan](https://github.com/user-attachments/assets/78dcc608-8914-43de-851d-dc4f5788fe2f)

-Jetsons get more storage because I knew that they would require an entire suite of drivers and software just to run the GPU and the flashing process might require some extra scratch space.
+Jetsons get more storage because I knew that they would require an entire suite of drivers and software just to run the GPU, and the flashing process might require some extra scratch space.

-Once I started adding the modules to the board I noticed that a lot of pressure had to be applied to the node slots to actually get something to click in, similar to a RAM stick on a cheap motherboard.
-Similarily, with the node storage M.2 slots on the back of the board, the process of swapping a node for flashing became very tedious.
-I'm not sure how Turing could've worked about this given that this is a space optimization.
+Once I started adding the modules to the board, I noticed that a lot of pressure had to be applied to the node slots to actually get something to click in, similar to a RAM stick on a cheap motherboard.
+Similarly, with the node storage M.2 slots on the back of the board, the process of swapping a node for flashing became very tedious.
+I'm not sure how Turing could've worked around this given that this is a space optimization.

 My 2nd RK1 install had a slight hiccup with the fan cable getting in the way of the fan, meaning I had to play around with how it routed in order to not cause any noise/damage to the cable.
-In my Photo above you can see how it's routed weirdly to the opposite side of the connector.
-I'm not sure how I messed that up but I couldn't get it to route nicely.
+In my photo above, you can see how it's routed weirdly to the opposite side of the connector.
+I'm not sure how I messed that up, but I couldn't get it to route nicely.

 ### Parts

 I live in Oregon, which doesn't have sales tax, so considering that, I spent about ~$1300 on all of these parts, with a further upgrade to the new Jetson NX Super for an additional $250 in 2025.
-Rouding out this cluster to ~$1600 for 4 computers in a form factor that's smaller than ITX.
+Rounding out this cluster to ~$1600 for 4 computers in a form factor that's smaller than ITX.

 1x [Turing Pi 2.5.2](https://turingpi.com/product/turing-pi-2-5/)